 2.1 Disruptive Behavior

-Behavior that is disruptive to orderly community living is prohibited.
+behavior that is disruptive to orderly community living is prohibited.
 This includes, but is not limited to; throwing items in the hallways, bouncing balls, engaging in horseplay or creating a health or safety hazard.
 Riding a bike or scooter, skateboarding, rollerblading and other sports are prohibited inside University Housing.
-Possessing or using any motor-driven vehicle inside University Housing is also prohibited, except for assistive devices utilized by a person with a disability.
+Possessing, storing or using any motor-driven or electric vehicle inside University Housing is also prohibited, except for assistive devices utilized by a person with a disability.
 The use of devices such as laser pointers with the purpose or result of causing irritation, injury or anger is not permitted.
 Additional prohibited behavior includes, but is not limited to, public nudity, urinating in public, screaming or yelling, and sexual activity in common areas.
-Common areas include, but are not limited to, bathrooms, lounges and kitchens.
+Common areas include, but are not limited to, bathrooms, lounges, and kitchens.

 2.2 Health and Safety